imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/good traits/Sincerity and truthfulness.md

 3. [**Truthfulness in Determination**](docs/sidebar1/Processes/Renew%20your%20intentions%20and%20say%20basmalla.md): When a Muslim decides to act, he commits fully without hesitation.
 4. [**Keeping Promises**](docs/sidebar1/Processes/Honesty,%20Trust%20and%20figurative%20language.md): A Muslim honors his promises, avoiding the hypocrisy of breaking promises.
 5. [**Avoiding False Impressions**](docs/sidebar1/Processes/Avoid%20baseless%20assumptions.md): A Muslim is sincere in appearance and behavior, reflecting internal truth without displaying deceit, hypocrisy, or pretense.

+## Hypocrisy

+The opposite of sincerity is hypocrisy.
+The Messenger of Allah (peace be upon him) said: **"The sign of a hypocrite is that whenever he speaks, he lies; whenever he makes a promise, he does not fulfil it; and whenever he is entrusted, he betrays that trust."**

+This hadith highlights two realms where sincerity is required:

+1. **Sincerity toward people:** Being honest and genuine in your interactions.
+2. **Sincerity towards Allah:** Maintaining truthfulness in your relationship with Allah can often be more challenging.
+It can be divided into two parts.
+	1. **Intentional Hypocrisy**–When a person knowingly contradicts their commitments to Allah.
+This includes deliberately committing sins while fully aware that they violate divine commands, such as knowingly transgressing prohibitions or neglecting obligations despite understanding their importance.
+	2. **Heedless Hypocrisy**–When a person falls into hypocrisy out of negligence or lack of self-awareness.
+This happens when someone performs religious acts without reflection or understanding, such as making supplications without comprehending their meaning or reciting Qur'anic verses that their actions contradict.